Adventures in blogging 📝

 Megha shared her experience at Write/Speak/Code, which recommends professional writing as an essential aspect of career development.
 (Write/Speak/Code also brought Open Source Misfeasance to my awareness 👍 esp the slide "open source is like being an adult - it seems magical until you realize nobody knows what the hell they're doing." :)

 I'm inspired by the meta-knowledge community on Github.

 I like Github pages for a couple reasons:

 - Jekyll provides all the functionality I need

-- The content I produce can be easily exported
+- The content I produce is portable and by anyone

 Github Pages are conceptually simple in part because functionality is constrained on the server-side.